The New Results-Oriented Workplace

 Other technology provides exponential benefits.
 For example, computers can analyze large data sets to make decisions in ways that an army of humans never could, and if you need it faster, you just click a few buttons and your cloud provider can give you as much processing power as you can afford.
 These are exponential benefits, because you literally cannot hire enough people to do the same work, and even if you could, it obviously wouldn’t be cost effective.

 This probably should cause many companies to change course.
 Find the things that provide linear value, and cut back investment on those things so that you can focus on things that provide exponential value (or support things that provide exponential value).
-Reporting and data analytics have traditionally been an afterthought and something that gets done eventually after the big IT system gets built.
-Today we should be building the big IT system because it helps us gather the data that feeds our exponential data engine.
+Reporting and data analytics have traditionally been an afterthought and something that gets done eventually after the main product launch.
+Today we should be building the system because it helps us gather the data that feeds our exponential data engine.

 The old world is not coming back